Krakoukas73/home-assistant-themes/README.md

 <h1>How to use</h1>

-Choosing "Dark" theme will automatically toggle all cards in dark mode
+Choose "Dark" theme will automatically toggle all cards in dark mode

-Choosing "Light" theme will automatically toggle all cards in light mode
+Choose "Light" theme will automatically toggle all cards in light mode

 Now you can use two more themes :